adrestrada/cv/README.md

-# A static webside to cv
+# A static website to cv